xinyan-cxy/EmpathyAgent/README.md

 <p align="center">
     <img src="figs/figure1.png" width="80%"> <br>
 </p>

 To address this gap, we introduce **EmpathyRobot**, the **first** dataset specifically designed to benchmark and enhance the empathetic actions of agents across diverse scenarios.
 This dataset contains **10,000** samples based on human feedback, encompassing information from various modalities and corresponding empathetic task planning sequences, including navigation and manipulation.
-Agents are required to **perform actions based on their understanding of both the visual scene and human emotions.**
+Agents are required to **perform actions based on their understanding of both the visual scene and human emotions**.

 <p align="center">
     <img src="figs/figure2.png" width="80%"> <br>
 </p>

 ### Key statistics of EmpathyRobot:

 You can download the dataset on [Hugging Face Dataset](https://huggingface.co/datasets/EmpathaticEmbodiedAI/EmpathyRobot/tree/main).